originalsteve51/mingo/README.md

 # Music Bingo: mingo
-This is a Python implementation of the Music Bingo bar game, aka MINGO.
+This is a Python implementation of the Music Bingo game, aka MINGO.
+Credit goes to [Floris den Hengst](https://github.com/florisdenhengst), who proposed a design and wrote code that I used when I made this program.

+Notes about this Mingo game:
 - It is command-line oriented.
 - It requires a subscription to the
 Spotify music service.
 A Spotify application that is configured using the Spotify Developer API web page is necessary.